 In the event a donor makes changes to the nature of a restricted gift which affects its classification among the net asset categories, such amounts are reflected as reclassifications in the statement of activities.

 Cash and Cash Equivalents

-The Foundation considers all highly liquid investments with an original maturity of less than 90 days to be cash equivalents.
+The Foundation considers all highly liquid investments with an original maturity of three months or less to be cash equivalents.

 Investments